sf-wdi-gaia/intro-ruby-1/homework/27-28/week-09/README.md

 1. Please review the requirements for [Project 2](https://github.com/sf-wdi-27-28/project-2-28), and prepare to pitch tomorrow afternoon!
 The crazier the idea, the better!
 Just make sure it's "in scope".
 2. Explore your Lightning Talk topic and finalize your gist / presentation.

-Please use any remaining time to complete and review the exercises from dawn & dusk, like: [asset pipeline](https://github.com/SF-WDI-LABS/shared_modules/tree/master/04-ruby-rails/asset-pipeline/27) and [turbolinks](https://github.com/sf-wdi-27-28/turbolinks_challenge).
-Take a look at the solution branches!
+Please use any remaining time to review (the solutions for) the [asset pipeline](https://github.com/SF-WDI-LABS/shared_modules/tree/master/04-ruby-rails/asset-pipeline/27) and [turbolinks](https://github.com/sf-wdi-27-28/turbolinks_challenge) labs.
--->

 <!--
 ## Day 3